Kia Sportage SUV review

 Business buyers are likely to make up the biggest proportion of plug-in hybrid sales, because the lofty price is offset by a super-low Benefit-in-Kind tax band.
 Besides opting for an electric car such as a Kia e-Niro or EV6, you’ll struggle to find cars with a lower tax liability.
 But private buyers prepared to take the plunge on the plug-in hybrid will also be impressed, especially with its electric range of around 40 miles.

 Refinement is great once you get up to speed and body roll is kept to a minimum.
 So is steering feel, but that’ll hardly be top of the priority list for buyers of a family SUV, and the Sportage always feels capable and composed.
+It's safe too, with a five-star score from Euro NCAP.

 What about buying a used or nearly new Kia Sportage?